roygb1v/quotebook-api/README.md

 The Quotebook API JavaScript library provides simple access to Quotebook API for applications written in server-side JavaScript.

-Currently, we have a growing database of over 80,000+ quotes.
-Search by authors and tags and retrieve quotes in bulk or in single quotes.
+Currently, we have a growing database of over 80,000+ quotes from 20,000+ authors.
+Search by authors and tags to retrieve quotes in bulk or in single quotes.

 #### Note: We don't recommend using Quotebook API in client-side JavaScript in the browser because it will leak your API key to the public.